hadjShell/CSC2031-Project/README.md

 # CSC2031-Project
 ***
-This is my school project for the module CSC2031.
+This is my uni project for the module CSC2031.